harshitagirase/PossibleActivities/Variables/Introduction/Assignments/ReadingQuestionsJava/Writeup.md

 1. What are the names of the three variables declared?

-2. What is the type of the variable named message?
+2. What is the type of the variable named `message`?

-3. What is the type of the variable named another_string?
+3. What is the type of the variable named `another_string`?

 4. What will be displayed in the console after the code above is executed?

-5. What is the last value of the variable message after the code above is executed?
+5. What is the last value of the variable `message` after the code above is executed?